scds/intro-r/lessons/lesson6.md

 ---
 layout: default
-title: Lesson 2 - Variables
+title: Lesson 6 - Functions
-nav_order: 2
+nav_order: 6
 parent: Lessons
 ---

 {: .no_toc}
-# Lesson 2 - Variables
+# Lesson 6 - Functions

 How do we store data that we can use and modify?
 Using variables!